PdoyleC/rock-paper-scissors/README.md

 ## Testing
 - Testing has been implemented throughout the entire project mainly debugging through running the program in the Code Anywhere terminal.
 - Tested in both Code Anywhere terminal and Heroku terminal.
 - CI Python linter/Syntax checker [pep8ci](https://pep8ci.herokuapp.com/).
-There is 1 line of code that wasn't split and that line is for the credentials.
+There is 1 line of code that wasn't split, and that line is for the credentials.

    ![CI Python linter](documentation/cipythonlinter.png)

-- A space was enter in as a user name, and played the game, and in google sheets (image below) there was no username in the 1st column.
+- A space was entered in as a username, and played the game, and in google sheets (image below) there was no username in the 1st column.
 A score and total games was entered, but no user name.
 Code was added to stop spaces only being entered as a username.
 If spaces are only entered an error message appears.

     ![Space entered Username](documentation/testnouser.png)